-The body of the motor consists of a series of magnetic coils for creating magnetic fields that causes the rotor to move.
+The body of the motor consists of a series of magnetic coils for creating magnetic fields that cause the rotor to move.

 When the coils are turned off and on in a sequence known as phase pattern, the motor can rotate in forward or reverse direction.
-Some of the common types of phase pattern include half-step, full-single phase and a full-double phase.
+Some of the common types of phase patterns include half-step, full-single phase, and a full-double phase.

 A computer will track the number of steps implemented to rotate the move in order to determine the position of the motor.
 In addition, an encoder can be used to check the position of the motor.